Frequently Asked Questions about

 Where do I go on the first day of my course?

 You must sign in at registration and the location of your classroom will be given to you at that time; you cannot go directly to your classroom.
 An email will be sent about 2-3 weeks before your course start date notifying you where to go for registration and what time to arrive.
-In most cases, your registration will be held on Monday morning in Lobby 13.
 Registration times and course schedules are also posted on each of the course description pages.

 What should I wear to class?